Sawangg/blog/README.md

 - Lighthouse 100% on all metrics on all pages
 - A+ on security, with headers, strict CSP & security.txt
 - SEO optimization with robots.txt & sitemap
-- Perfect accessibility with light and dark modes
+- Perfect accessibility with light and dark modes, with page transitions
 - No vendor lock-in, self-hostable with 100% of the features by changing the deploy commands and the adapter (e.g. `@astro/node`)

 ### Tech stack